 The larger these cuts become due to bad design rather than efficient function like sharpening tip edges.

-First Wrong Statement: Are Broadheads Risk-Free?
-Wrong
+Are Broadheads Risk-Free?

-Broadheads are not risk-free because there’s the potential for dangerous situations.
-Just like knives, they can cause health risks in-game if entrails get stuck in your broadhead tips and blood gets on them while skinning or butchering an animal that could lead to infection, which is serious business!
 It would help if you always observed safety precautions when using these types of arrows at all times so you don’t ruin it by leaving parts inside where people who come after us will find them too late, or worse yet – poke themselves with one already sticking out from somewhere unknown.

-Fixed blade broadheads:
+Fixed blade broadheads

 Fixed blade broadheads are more reliable than their counterparts.
 As a result, they’ll deliver excellent performance and penetration, but they’re not as fast or accurate for aiming purposes which may be an issue in some hunting situations.